 This guide will explain how to fix a frozen boiler condensate pipe, how to prevent the problem from occurring and point out factors you can look for to pinpoint a smaller problem before it turns into a much bigger one.

-Identifying your condensing pipe should be easy as it’s the only plastic pipe that is connected to your boiler.
-It should be a short length of pipe situated externally, which directly connects to your drainage system.
-It will also be angled to ensure waste water doesn’t flow back into the system.
+Identifying your condensing pipe should be relatively easy, it’s usually a white plastic pipe that is connected to your boiler from underneath.
+The white pipe should take a route from the boiler either to an internal or external drain.
+It should also be angled to ensure waste water doesn’t flow back into the boiler.

-Is the external temperature below freezing?
-Has your boiler been working fine one day, then the next, you have no heating or hot water?
-Can you hear a strange sound coming from your boiler?
 If so, then this is an indicator that your pipe may be frozen.
 Your boiler may also be able to detect a frozen pipe and as a precaution, will prevent it from operating entirely.
 Most modern boilers have built-in frost protection.

 The first, most important thing to do is to locate the frozen pipe.
 It’s important that you don’t take drastic measures to move or remove the pipe entirely - a Gas Safe Registered engineer should be the only person to complete any physical pipe work.
 However there are things you can do to help fix the frozen pipe without the need for a registered professional to come to your home.

-When you’re confident your frozen pipe is fixed, you can then try and reset your boiler.
+After this, when you’re confident your frozen pipe is fixed, you can then try and reset your boiler.
 If it boots up as it should, you should be able to use your boiler as normal.
-If you’re still running into problems, or your boiler still isn’t working as it should be, there may be further problems.
-Contact your boiler manufacturer for assistance if this is the case.

 If you’ve suffered because of frozen boiler pipes, then you need to take the necessary precautions to make sure it doesn’t happen again.
 There are two main things you can do: